COVID-19 Information for Graduate Students

 CARES Act – Household Stimulus Checks

-In order to provide immediate relief to taxpayers, the Internal Revenue Service will send tax rebate checks to individuals and families that have valid Social Security Numbers.
+In order to provide immediate relief to taxpayers, the Internal Revenue Service sent tax rebate checks to individuals and families that have valid Social Security Numbers.
 The legislation calls for $1,200 for individuals and $2,400 for married joint tax filers.
 The IRS is using 2019 tax returns to determine eligibility or 2018 returns for those who haven’t filed for 2019 yet.
 These rebate checks have income limits in order to ensure that this funding goes to low- and middle-income individuals and families.

 The IRS has included updated information on how to receive payments.
 If you used a tax preparer or owed taxes last year (i.e. did not receive a refund), you may have to update your payment information with the IRS.
 Visit the “Get My Payment” portal on the IRS website to check the status of your payment.